michal-optimizely/audience_segment_builder/README.md

 ## Instructions

 1. Create a new Custom Anaytics ~~Integration~~ Extension using the code sample provided in this repository and add it to an experiment using audiences you want to use for segmenting the results of your experiments.
+You can either use the provided JSON file or create the extension via the app UI and use the JS file with the code.
 2. Remember you'll need a matching custom attribute for every audience you want to use for segmentation. **Custom attribute API** name should match the **audience ID**.
 3. That's it.
 Enjoy!